canonical/cloud-init/doc/rtd/topics/base_config_reference.rst

 ******************

 .. warning::
-    This documentation is intended for distro and cloud providers, not end users.
-Modifying the base configuration should not be necessary for end users and can result in a system that will no longer boot or be reachable.
+    This documentation is intended for custom image creators, such as distros and cloud providers, not
+    end users.
+Modifying the base configuration should not be necessary for end users and can result in a system that may be unreachable or may no longer boot.

-Cloud-init config is primarily defined in two places:
+Cloud-init base config is primarily defined in two places:

 * **/etc/cloud/cloud.cfg**
 * **/etc/cloud/cloud.cfg.d/*.cfg**